Mary Ping: Slow and Steady Wins the Race

-At the time of the Victoria and Albert Museum's exhibition in 2007, Slow and Steady Wins the Race was presented as having been founded in the Upper East Side in 2001 by an anonymous 23-year-old creator born in New York.
+At the time of the Victoria and Albert Museum's exhibition in 2007, Slow and Steady Wins the Race was presented as having been founded on the Upper East Side in 2001 by an anonymous 23-year-old creator born in New York.
 However, Ping was openly linked with the label as early as 2005, and by 2008, was increasingly known as the label's founder.
 The concept of the label in 2005 was to offer inexpensive, affordable designs in limited numbers (originally 100, but increased to 3500), retailing for less than $100 apiece.
 Described as anti-consumerist, it was intended to offer designs that challenged the obsolescence of the output of the traditional fashion industry.

 One of Slow and Steady Wins the Race's best-known lines was their re-interpretations of It Bags based on designer bags by Balenciaga, Gucci, and Dior among others.
 Made in calico and reduced to the bare essentials, custom-made designer fittings were replaced by equivalent metalwork from hardware stores.

 In 2017, Slow and Steady Wins the Race received Cooper Hewitt's National Design Award for achievements in Fashion Design.